 Particularly for outgoing models that use 8.9" screens or smaller and solid-state drives, vendors have been implementing price drops in an attempt to offload older inventory.
 Both Acer and Asus have lowered the price of their cheapest SSD-based units, the 8.9" Aspire One and 7" Eee PC positioning them at or below $200 (in Taiwan), a price where some feel netbooks should have been at in the first place.

-It remains to be seen how these cuts will affect pricing in other regions, though currently you can already get a variety of netbooks for less than $300
+It remains to be seen how these cuts will affect pricing in other regions, though currently you can already get a variety of netbooks for less than $300 in the US.